Godfrey2712/docker-ci-changes/README.md

 * 1.2.0: Bigger Vewrsion update as this is now updateds for Gulp 4.
 Also updated Node to 12.20.1
 * 1.3.0: Updated from PHP 7.4 to PHP 8 with alpine 3.13.
 THis also has updated Node, NPM and CI Pckages
 * 1.4.0: php_codesniffer 3.7*
+* 1.5.0: Common ci dir and some common ci files created